Why Choose Belize as an Offshore Tax Haven

 In-Depth Information about Belize

 Belize is located on the Caribbean seaboard of Central America between Mexico and Guatemala.
-It has an area of approximately 9,000 square miles; 174 miles at its longest point by 68 miles at its widest point.
-Built in 1970, Belmopan is the capital of the country.
+It has an area of approximately 9,000 square miles.
+The island is 174 miles at its longest point and 68 miles at its widest.
+Belmopan has been the capital of the country, since 1970.

-Belize became a British Crown Colony in 1862.
-In the early 1900's, Belize had grown to nearly 40,000 inhabitants.
-But a destructive 1931 hurricane destroyed Belize City and by the 1930's, the economy was so poor that the residents began to call for independence.
+Belize became a British colony in 1862 and by the early 1900's Belize had grown to nearly 40,000 inhabitants.
+A powerfully destructive hurricane hit the island in 1931 and destroyed much of the country’s infrastructure hurting the economy so badly that the residents began to become politically frustrated, which led to a call for independence.

-By 1954 voting rights were extended to all adults, and by 1961, England agreed to begin the process of setting Belize free.
-In 1973, the colony's name was changed from British Honduras to Belize and on September 21, 1981, Belize's Independence was declared.
+In 1954 England gave the residents of Belize voting rights which were extended to all adults, and by 1961, they agreed establish a timeframe to make Belize politically independent.
+In 1973, the colony's name was changed from British Honduras to Belize and on September 21, 1981, Belize's Independence was finally declared.

-Belize is now a parliamentary democracy similar to Canada or the United Kingdom and is one of the most stable nations in Latin America.
+Belize is now a parliamentary democracy similar to Canada or the UK and is one of the most stable nations in Latin America.
 It has never suffered a military coup, a revolution, or guerrilla warfare.
-Queen Elizabeth II is Belize's head of state.
+Queen Elizabeth II is Belize's head of state which is retained largely for ceremonial purposes with much of the powers being deferred to the Prime Minister and his/her cabinet that are made up of the dominant political party in Parliament.

 Economy and Infrastructure

-Belize has a free enterprise system, although its government recently nationalized Belize Electric Limited (BEL), the nation's largest utility, and the telephone company, Belize Telemedia Limited or BTL.
+Belize has a free and open economy system that has undergone a shift toward privatization of public industries.
+Belize’s government recently nationalized Belize Electric Limited (BEL), the nation's largest utility, and the telephone company, Belize Telemedia Limited (BTL).

 Belize's economy is based on oil exports, fishing, agriculture, and tourism.
-There is a modern banking system and five large commercial banks in the nation.
+There is a modern banking system and five large commercial banks that give customers access to all the modern financial and banking services.

 There are excellent telecommunications: cell phone service, international cellular roaming service, high speed DSL, and full access to the Internet are widely available in Belize.